codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

 You can add apps from public or private Git-based repositories.

 {{<notebox>}}
-Note that apps added from custom sources have some limitations.

-* Webhooks for automatic build triggering need to be [set up manually](../building/automatic-build-triggering/#webhooks).
+* Note that webhooks for automatic build triggering need to be [set up manually](../building/automatic-build-triggering/#webhooks).
-* Using `codemagic.yaml` for build configuration is not supported yet.

 {{</notebox>}}

 ## Connecting repository via HTTP/HTTPS